Reception Body Management Unit 2 Lesson 5

 - I can roll, stretch and jump

-- I can perform shapes and move over apparatus
+- I can perform shapes with my body and move over apparatus

 We are learning...